colbyn/colbyn/README.md

 As a programmer who doesn’t use LLMs I don’t subscribe to any chatbot because everything I do is just too custom.
 Nowadays we forget that automation only applies to the most common of use cases, which for me is usually within the free tier.

+---

+Honestly as a high octane thinker if I had kids I wouldn’t even want them to use LLMs unless I wanted to raise those with mentally inert mindsets that can only think in terms of corporate speak.

+If anything I’d love to explore anti-AI themed startup opportunities one day.

 # Files
 - **[STATUS-LOG.md]( STATUS-LOG.md ):** my general timeline of activities.